 The Edge does have an edge in the organization category.
-It is not a large capacity bag at just 12 liters, but it holds a lot of useful items for the office or school.
+At 12 liters, it is not a large capacity bag, but it holds a lot of useful items for the office or school.
 It keeps your electronics secure, and the pockets make for a fun and functional organization system.

 Under the flap, there is a large mesh pocket that is quite useful.
 It is accessible when the lid is flipped open, and the open lid also helps to balance the bag like a bicycle kickstand when setting up on your desk or a table.
 The plethora of pockets that this bag offers was a favorite feature for many of our testers.

-This bag is excellent for toting around electronics.
-It has excellent padding for a laptop or tablet, with Velcro keeper straps that secure the internal sleeves and keep the contents more secure.
+This bag is great for toting around electronics.
+It has excellent padding for a laptop or tablet with Velcro keeper straps to secure the internal sleeves.
 There are lots of pockets to stash cords, and the main compartment accommodates a 17-inch laptop.

 In the driving rain, we chose to stash our tablet in the sleeve on the back of the bag, which has a more confidence-inspiring, weatherproof flap.
-However, this may not have been necessary — the whole bag does well in the rain due to an internal liner.
+However, this may not have been necessary — the whole bag does well in the rain, thanks to an internal liner.
 Just be sure not to overstuff, as the fabric on the sides doesn't overlap.

 Ease of Use

 Imagine wearing your favorite sweatpants — soft, supple, easy to move around in — and you have an idea of what it's like to use the Edge messenger bag.
 The flap opens easily, and the soft and supple all-natural cotton canvas is pleasant to use.

 The main flap flips over to the back, helping the bag to stand upright on a desk or the floor.
-This makes the front "workstation" organization panels easy to access, and also facilitating access to the mesh pocket hidden under the flap.
+This makes the front "workstation" organization panels easy to access, and it also provides access to the mesh pocket hidden under the flap.
 The pockets are excellent and fun to use, but they don't inspire a ton of confidence for long bike commutes or chaotic airport travel.